deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 The script will perform a find-and-replace across the entire repository to update the appropriate files with the information you provide.
 The script performs the following actions:

-- Replaces `YourModuleName` with your module's name.
+- Replaces `Template.PowerShell.ScriptModule` with your module's name.
 - Replaces `YourNameOrOrganizationNameHere` with your name or organization name.
 - Updates the PowerShell module manifest's `GUID` property with a new unique GUID.